Monday, September 22, 2008

 As you complete your blocks, you can start lying them out to make a zigzag.

-once you have all your blocks (10x12) laid out in order, begin assembling the quilt top.
+once you have all your blocks (10x12) laid out in order (follow the list of pairs above), begin assembling the quilt top.

 Using quarter inch seams, first sew each block in a row together, forming a long strip.